DanLeEpicMan/UpdatedMonolithSolver/README.md

 ![The recreation in Notepad](https://cdn.discordapp.com/attachments/786485904176971827/788300784487628800/unknown.png)

+Use 0 for any open blocks.
 Feel free to shoot me a message if you're having trouble.

 ## Step 4